 It may surprise you to know that the solar farm industry in the U.S. is a $10 billion dollar market.
 Additionally, the industry also has an estimated growth rate of 46.5 percent.
 Currently, in the U.S., there are only around 80 registered and licensed solar farm developer businesses.
 Because of these statistics, this industry has become most lucrative for those desirous of setting up a solar farm.

 While the solar farm business is hugely attractive, it also has nuances that non-energy business types don’t have to consider.
 The alternative energy sector has unique financing opportunities and hurdles.
-It also comes with unique regulatory compliances and access to the right experts to ensure equipment and infrastructure are setups correctly.
+It also comes with unique regulations with which to comply and access to the right experts.
+This is all to ensure equipment and infrastructure are set up correctly.

-Putting together a solar farm business plan not only helps in figuring these out components, but it also helps in attracting investment funding for it.
-By making a business plan, you reduce everything to writing so that it’s unlikely your plan will miss out on any important aspect.
+Putting together a solar farm business plan helps in figuring out these components.
+It also helps in attracting investment funding for it.
+By making a business plan, you reduce everything to writing.
+This way it’s unlikely your plan will miss out on any important aspect.

 What to Include

-Like any other business plan, a solar farm business plan should address all of the key information an investor or lender would want to know before making a decision.
+A solar farm business plan should address the key information an investor or lender would want to know before making a decision.

 I recommend including the following features: